oneplaneteducation/open-iot-stem/README.md

     - File downloads unrestricted
     - USB ports unrestricted
 - IoT Hardware
-    - USB cables
-    - OPEN approved IoT kit
+    - OPEN approved educational IoT kit

 The following are a list of **recommendations** for the training session but are not required